-Step 2: The researcher’s university or research institute puts out a press release to promote that research and hopefully convince the press to write about it.
+Step 2: The researcher’s university or research institute puts out a press release to promote that research and convince the press to write about it.
 Press releases translate research for a non-academic audience and information can be generalized or lost in translation.

-Example: The Benefits of Chocolate During Pregnancy
+Detailed Example: The Benefits of Chocolate During Pregnancy

 In 2016, a group of researchers presented their study, High-flavanol chocolate to improve placental function and to decrease the risk of preeclampsia: a double blind randomized clinical trial, at a conference.
-They found “no difference” in preeclampsia risk in their study groups, yet the media reported a decrease in preeclampsia risk.
+They found “no difference” in preeclampsia risk in their study groups, but the media reported a decrease in preeclampsia risk.

 Using Press Releases and News Stories